 Balch then ventured into the restaurant-building business himself when he started the Sir Wedgwood at the present site of the Wedgwood Broiler, 8230 35th Ave NE, on the south side of the grocery store building.
 Today the Wedgwood Broiler is in the heart of Wedgwood in a shopping district which includes a grocery store, bank, hair salon, coffee shop and other business offices.

 The first, very small restaurant at this site was run by two guys, Lou Dapas and Donald R. Mills, who were also responsible for Lou’s 19-cent Hamburger Drive-In, Burien.
 In the struggle to get going as a “real” sit-down restaurant, in July 1967 Don Mills applied to the City of Seattle to expand the Sir Wedgwood building and to serve liquor.
 The application to the Board of Adjustment failed in a split vote, 3 to 2.
 Mills gathered more supporting statements, including an endorsement from the Wedgwood Community Club and from Albert Balch himself, and was successful in an appeal to the City Council Planning Committee.

 In 1969 the restaurant was expanded and was renamed the Sir Wedgwood Broiler, because Glen F. Jensen, owner of Blazes Broiler in Ballard, helped redesign the space.
 That rather awkward, long name, Sir Wedgwood Broiler, was kept through the end of 1972.
 The change to the shortened “Wedgwood Broiler” came in 1973.

 The current owner of the Wedgwood Broiler, Derek Cockbain, began working there in 1981.
 Over time he did every job from dishwashing to cooking, and he became owner on March 1, 1996.
 Under Derek’s guidance the Broiler has continued with great food and great ambiance, a neighborhood gathering place truly in the heart of Wedgwood.

 Update on Blazes Broiler: This once-popular restaurant at 2622 NW Market Street in the Ballard neighborhood closed in the year 2001.
-The former restaurant building was divided into two retail storefronts, Firehouse Coffee and a bicycle shop.
+The former restaurant building was divided into two retail storefronts.

 Source notes (continued):

 Seattle City directories: various years, tracing the names of the Broiler and its owners; accessed at Seattle Public Library downtown on the 9th & 10th floors.